The Complete Guide to EKM Metering

 EKM Dash Software

-Our new user-friendly software allows you to read meters which are connected to your computer, whether it be a PC, Mac, or Linux box, and whether the meter is connected directly with one of our USB to RS-485 converters, over a LAN network, over the internet with the iSerial TCP/IP to Serial Converter, or whether it pulse data from the cloud using the EKM Push system.
-From this application you can read all of the meter parameters, set meter numbers (addresses), set passwords, reset demand to zero, and, have meter usage logged to a file and have reports e-mailed to individual users or formatted for printing and mailing.
-This is a direct replacement for our legacy EKM Reader software.
-It features all of the same functionality and more, in a much more stable and easy to use package.
+Our user-friendly EKM Dash software allows you to read meters which are connected to your computer or to the EKM Push system, whether it be a PC, Mac, or Linux box, and whether the meter is connected directly with one of our USB to RS-485 converters, over a LAN network, over the internet with the iSerial TCP/IP to Serial Converter, or whether it pulse data from the cloud using the EKM Push system.
+From this desktop application you can read all of the meter parameters, view real-time and historical charts, set meter numbers (addresses), set passwords, reset demand to zero, and, have meter usage logged to a file, set up triggers, and have reports e-mailed to individual users or formatted for printing and mailing.

 Try a free 30-day trial.
 Download your copy with the links below.